RandyBoBandy92/bcit_tutorials/Deploy-Your-Vite-App.md

 - Running `npm run build` will create a build folder with a production build of your app.
 - Upload the contents of the build folder to your server via FTP. (double check that the folder name is an exact match of the `base` and `basename` variables you defined previously.
+(Meaning if your base name is movie-mania, you should rename your build folder which is named dist by default, to movie-mania, then put that folder on siteground.)